 We're happy to report that Workbench is available for Drupal 8

 We receive emails and calls often inquiring about the state of Workbench in Drupal 8; folks in government, higher education, nonprofits, and media all use Workbench.
 It's a testament to the module suite, and how vital it has been to countless organizations over the years, regardless of industry.
-In fact, our own Director of Production Scott DiPerna used to run digital at our client Barnard College, and used Workbench extensively:
+As the former head of digital at Barnard College, which used Workbench extensively, explains: